bf2fc6cc711aee1a0c2a/kas-fleet-manager/docs/quota-management-list-configuration.md

 The type and the quantity of kafka instances a user can create is controlled via the [Quota Management List](../config/quota-management-list-configuration.yaml).
-If a user is not in the _Quota Management List_, only EVAL kafka instances will be allowed.
+If a user is not in the _Quota Management List_, only DEVELOPER kafka instances will be allowed.

-The difference between STANDARD and EVAL instance is its lifespan: EVAL instance will be deleted automatically after 48 hours.
+The difference between STANDARD and DEVELOPER instance is its lifespan: DEVELOPER instance will be deleted automatically after
+48 hours.

 ### Adding organisations and users to the Quota Management List